calvinfeng/study-guide/doc/sd_interview.md

 ```
 Bottlenecks:
 Traffic is not going to be hard
 Data is the only concern, we need to index directly into the url we need.
 ```

 ### Step 4 Scaling your abstract design
 Time to make it scale!

+#### Everything is a trade off
+This is the one of the most fundamental concepts in system design.

+There rarely is one perfect way to do things.
+Each company ends up with a different architecture.
+Designing a scalable system is an optimization task;
+there are tons of constraints (time, budget, knowledge, complexity, technologies currently available, etc...)
+Every technology, every pattern is great for somethings, and not so great for others.
+Understanding these props and cons, the advtanges and disadvantages, is the key.

+Being able to understand and discuss these trade-offs is what system design is all about.

+Going back to the URL shortening example:

+Scalable Design:
+1. Application Service Layer
+  * Start with one machine
+  * Add a load balancer and a cluster of machines over time
+    * Usually there's spike in traffic.
+We can activate the cluster when we experience a spike in traffic but then we turn it off when the spike is gone
+  * We need to add redundancy because we expect high availability

+2. Data Storage Layer
+  * We have the following requirements:
+    * Billion of objects
+    * Each object is fairly small
+    * There are no relationships between the objects
+    * Reads are 9x more frequent than writes
+    * 3TB of urls, 36GB of hashes
+  * MySQL:
+    * Widely used
+    * Mature technology
+    * Clear scaling paradigms (sharding, master/slve replication, master/master replication)
+    * Used by Facebook, Twitter, Google, and etc...
+    * Index lookups are very fast
+  * Approach and Design:
+    * Mapping
+      * hash: varchar(6) - we only need 6 characters for the shortened URL
+      * original_url: varchar(512)
+    * Create an unique index on the hash (36GB+) and we want to call it in memory
+      * We have two options
+        1. Vertical scaling: increase the memory on the data server.
+        2. Horizontal scaling: partition the data into multiple disk spaces.
+It's good to have a good partition strategy early on.
+As the site gets more popular, it will be easy to add more machines to scale horizontally.
+      * In case this skyrockets so hard, we need to do master-slave replications.
+We will direct read to slaves and direct writes to master
+    * Strategy:
+      * Start off with vertical scaling, just buy more hardware and stack it on
+      * Eventually, we will hit the ceiling, we then partition the data by taking the first character of the shortened url and converted it to ascii code, mod it by the number of partitions, put it there.
+(Perhaps we will need consistent hashing technique soon)
+      * Then we will need to seek a master-slave setup at the very end.